infusionsoft/infusionsoft-sdk-java/docs/AppointmentApi.md

 Retrieve an Appointment

-Retrieves a specific appointment belonging to the authenticated user
+Retrieves a specific appointment with respect to user permissions.
+The authenticated user will need the \&quot;can view all records\&quot; permission for Task/Appt/Notes

 ### Example
 ```java